-As the title implies, Ecclesiology and Excluision addresses the many forms of exclusion in churches around the world, primariily the Roman Catholic church.
+As the title implies, Ecclesiology and Exclusion addresses the many forms of exclusion in churches around the world, primarily the Roman Catholic church.
 Topics include the exclusion of marginal people, exclusion and racial justice, exclusion and gender, exclusion and sacramental practices, and exclusion and ecumenical reality.

 Dennis B. Doyle is a professor of ecclesiology and theology at the University of Dayton and the author of Communion Ecclesiology (2000) and The Church Emerging from Vatican II (Twenty-Third, 2002).

 Pascal D. Bazzell is a professor of intercultural theology and coordinator of the Mission Department at Koinonia Theological Seminary, Davao City, Philippines.

 Timothy J. Furry teaches in the departments of philosophy and religious studies at the University of Dayton.